cross-seed/cross-seed/README.md

-# cross-seed
+# cross-seed: Fully-automatic cross-seeding

 `cross-seed` is an app designed to help you download torrents that you can cross seed based on your existing torrents.
-It will only find torrents whose file contents exactly match the file contents of the input torrents.
-This means that `.nfo` files have a high likelihood of causing a rejection.
+It is designed to match conservatively to minimize manual intervention.

-`cross-seed` will download a bunch of torrent files to a folder you specify.
+If you use rTorrent, you're in luck! `cross-seed` can inject the torrents it finds directly into `rtorrent`.
+If you don't use rTorrent, `cross-seed` will download a bunch of torrent files to a folder you specify.
 After that, I recommend using [AutoTorrent](https://github.com/JohnDoee/autotorrent) to do the last-mile delivery into your client.

 ## Requirements